 Dr. Smith was most happily married to Miss Mary Moore Morrison, (a daughter of Rev. James Morrison, of New Providence, a grand-daughter of Rev. Samuel Brown and Mary Moore, the captive of Abb's Valley), who survives him.
 He lost a son of great promise, Josiah Morrison Smith, who died in 1868.
-The following children remain to revere his memory: Mrs. Flournoy, wife of Rev. Parke P. Flournoy, of Bethesda, Maryland; Mrs. Rosebro, wife of Rev. Dr. J. W. Rosebro, of Petersburg, Va.; Mrs. Hogue, wife of Professor Addison Hogue, of Washington and Lee University, Lexington, Va.; Mrs. Preston, wife of Rev. Dr. John A. Preston, of Charlotte, N. C.; Dr. B. M. Smith, of Davis, West Virginia, and Mrs McKelway, wife of Rev. A. J. McKelway, of Fayetteville, N. C. They rise up and call him blessed.
+His other children were Mrs. Flournoy, wife of Rev. Dr. Parke P. Flournoy, of Bethesda, Maryland; Mrs. Rosebro, wife of Rev. Dr. J. W. Rosebro, of Petersburg, Va.; Mrs. Hogue, wife of Professor Addison Hogue, of Washington and Lee University, Lexington, Va.; Mrs. Preston, widow of Rev. Dr. John A. Preston, of Charlotte, N. C.; Dr. B. M. Smith, of Davis, West Virginia, and Mrs. McKelway, wife of Rev. A. J. McKelway, of Charlotte, N. C. They are all still living except Mrs. Flournoy who died last year.
+Dr. Smith died at the home of his son-in-law, Dr. Rosebro, Petersburg, Va., at the ripe age of eighty-one years and six and a half months.
+Venerable for his years, abilities, attainments and great usefulness, his death removed a conspicuous and familiar figure from the history of our church.